Effective Reducibility for Statements of Arbitrary Quantifier Complexity with Ordinal Turing Machines: Basic Definition

 The notions of encoded $k$-effectivizer, OTM-$k$-effectivizer, OTM-$k$-effectivity and the extension to schemes work by the obvious analogy to the last statement.

 \end{defini}

-Thus, intuitively, a $k$-effectivizer of a statement $\phi$ in prenex normal form finds witnesses for the first $k$ existential quantifiers in $\phi$; and this is formalized by adding dummy universal quantifiers.
+Thus, intuitively, a $k$-effectivizer of a statement $\phi$ in prenex normal form finds witnesses for the first $k$ existential quantifiers in $\phi$.
 Note that, as a consequence of this, the concept of a $k$-effectivizer of $\phi$ depends on the precise way $\phi$ is stated, and in particular on the ordering of the existential quantifiers in a block of existential quantifiers.
 In order to avoid confusion, we will below state explicitly what a $k$-effectivizer of a certain statement is intended to achieve in cases where this is not immediately clear.

 \begin{remark} Below, we will slightly abuse our terminology by using the term ``effectivizers'' to also refer to encodings of effectivizers. \end{remark}

 \begin{remark} The same definitions work for \textit{game formulas}, i.e., infinite formulas of the form $\forall{x_{0}}\exists{y_{0}}\forall{x_{1}}\exists{y_{1}}...\psi(x_{0},y_{0},...)$ in which an infinitary quantifier-free formula $\psi$ is preceded by a series of quantifiers of length $\omega$.
 However, such formulas will not be considered in this paper. \end{remark}